 We use recycled plastic and compostable clothing bags.
 Our fabric-based labels are made from recycled fabrics.
 Our paper-based packagings are recyclable, made from sustainably forested papers or recycled materials.
 We also use only email invoicing.

 We think unboxing experience is overrated (and not so sustainable).
-You keep the product, not the packaging.
-We ship carbon neutral with minimum packaging.
-So that the reduced weight and size require less energy, hence less carbon footprint.
+You keep the product, not the package.
+We ship carbon neutrally with minimum packaging.
+Our garments are transported by road where possible.

 We think education is the first step to learn how to make a life.
-We up-cycle our textile wastes into new fashion pieces like accessories and donate all proceeds to girls education through an NGO in Turkey.
+We up-cycle our textile wastes into new fashion pieces like accessories and donate all proceeds to girls education (from primary school to university) through an NGO dedicated to give girls equal access to education and opportunities in Turkey.